AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 The project was divided into three parts, starting with the known and familiar basic technical analysis and charting, through a gradual progression to the Prophet Model and finally to the deep world of Ai and Machine Learning.

-### **Project Description:**
+## **Project Description:**

 **Part one** was focused on the basics of technical analysis for exploration and analysis of a portfolio of stocks.
 In this part, I evaluated and analyzed and visualized the stock prices, stock volumes, returns and risks.

-See the following figures:
+**See the following figures:**

-fig 1; Overview of Stocks Prices Comparism fig 2: Visualization of Normalized Stock Prices fig 3: Stocks Volume Visualizatio fig 4: Normalized Stock Volume Visulaization fig 5: Stocks Daily Returns Ranges
+* fig 1; Overview of Stocks Prices Comparism
+* fig 2: Visualization of Normalized Stock Prices
+* fig 3: Stocks Volume Visualization
+* fig 4: Normalized Stock Volume Visualization
+* fig 5: Stocks Daily Returns Ranges
+* fig 6: Heatmap Visualization of returns
+##

 **Part two** was focused on the use of the Prophet Model to predict future prices and trends for the market.
 The choice of Prophet Model was due to its useful for analyzing and making predictions from datasets that exhibit seasonality trends and patterns; and the interpretability of the model output and predictions.
 Prophet  was developed by Facebook.
 (Expert Learning Assistant: https://bootcampspot.instructure.com/courses/6442/external_tools/313)